mysticalseeker24/interview-agent_V2/docs/talentsync-project-specs.md

 **Components:**
 - **Automated Transcription:** The audio recording is sent to Groq's Whisper-Large-V3 transcription service to produce a high-quality, punctuated transcript with speaker labels.
 Groq's optimized Whisper model achieves near-human accuracy on interview speech and even inserts correct punctuation and paragraph breaks with superior performance.
 - **Scoring Metrics:** Each answer is scored on multiple dimensions: Correctness (semantic similarity to model answers or expert key points), Completeness (did the answer cover major points of the question?), Fluency (speech rate, word-per-minute, use of filler words like "um/uh"), and Depth (variety of concepts, examples, or follow-up discussion).
-These metrics use a mix of NLP (embedding similarity, named-entity matching) and audio analysis (pause detection, filler counting).
+These metrics use a mix of OpenAI o4-mini analysis (embedding similarity, named-entity matching) and audio analysis (pause detection, filler counting).
 - **Percentile Ranking:** Candidate performance is contextualized by comparing metrics against the database of all past interviewees (anonymized).
 For example, if a candidate's fluency score is higher than 85% of others, the report shows a 85th percentile ranking.
 This motivates improvement by giving users a benchmark of how they stack up.
-- **AI-Generated Feedback:** A large language model crafts a natural-language summary of strengths and weaknesses.
+- **AI-Generated Feedback:** OpenAI o4-mini crafts a natural-language summary of strengths and weaknesses.
 It might highlight, for instance, "Your answer on X was well-structured and covered key points (90% fluency, top 20%).
 However, you could improve on providing examples for your claims," etc. This narrative feedback turns raw scores into actionable advice.

 **Workflow:** After the interview ends, the system runs a background job (e.g. via Celery) to process the results.
 The audio blob is transcribed into text with timestamps using Groq's Whisper-Large-V3.
 The transcript and audio are used to compute all metrics (e.g. semantic scoring, fluency measures, filler word count).
-The LLM-based feedback generator then reads the transcript and metrics to produce a written summary.
+The OpenAI o4-mini feedback generator then reads the transcript and metrics to produce a written summary.
 All data (scores, percentiles, transcript, feedback) are saved to the session record.
 Finally, the user is notified that their report is ready.
-This approach mirrors top hiring platforms that use ASR and NLP to automate interview analysis.
+This approach mirrors top hiring platforms that use ASR and OpenAI o4-mini to automate interview analysis.

 #### Feature 5: Profile Management & History